The latest medical research on Child And Adolescent Psychiatry

 Int J Eat

-Paranjothy and Wade's (2024) meta-analysis revealed that disordered eating was robustly and consistently associated with greater self-criticism and...
+Paranjothy and Wade's (2024, A meta-analysis of disordered eating and its association with self-criticism and self-compassion.
+International Journa...

 Int J Eat